saheethao/interview/01/readme.md

 ### Part B
 When the circle bounces, it must bounce at the circumference.
 ### Part C
-When the circle is closer to the user's mouse, it's radius increases visually, but does not affect how it bounces.
+When the circle is closer to the user's mouse, its radius increases visually, but does not affect how it bounces.
 The growth of the radius is continuously linearly proportional to the distance of the mouse.
 For example when the user's mouse is within 100 pixels of the center of the circle, its radius will be its original size.
 It increases its radius up to 2 times the original size when it is 0 pixels away and 1.5 times the size when the mouse is 50 pixels away.
 ### Part D
 Support up to N circles to render this animation of parts A-C
 ## Problem 2